MBYL-InkAndSoul/LTPP/README.md

 ## Support
 Mainly fix Chinese translation now (provide by Ink&amp;Soul).
 But you can also upload the translation of other language if you make sure quality, copyright and ingenuity.

 This means that you cannot copy the translations from another existing project, unless you owned it.
-(Only an exception: based offical translation)
+(Only an exception: it based offical translation)

 If you are finding Simplified-Chinese translation, see also: [CFPA](https://github.com/CFPAOrg/Minecraft-Mod-Language-Package).